 Procedures for Returning Students with Approved Accommodations

-- Complete and submit an Accommodations Request Form and supporting documentation if necessary to Disability Services by the stated deadline.
+- Complete and submit an Accommodations Request Form [PDF] and supporting documentation if necessary to Disability Services by the stated deadline.
 For more information about Suffolk Law School's documentation requirements, visit our Documenting Disabilities and Temporary Conditions page.

 - If necessary or you have any questions, meet with Disability Services to discuss documentation and individual requests for accommodations.